 The Pantheon celebrates Pentecost, the day the Holy Spirit descended on the Apostles, with a spectacular ritual in which firefighters pour a shower of rose petals through the oculus.
 The red symbolizes the blood that Jesus Christ shed to save humankind.

-This year the ceremony takes place on Sunday, May 20th.
-It's free of charge and open to all, but places are limited so arrive early and be prepared to queue.
+The ceremony is free of charge and open to all, but places are limited so arrive early and be prepared to queue.
 Or you can just watch the live stream online.

 13. Something very special happens on April 21st